finnbear/db_ip/README.md

 Finally, you can implement `IpData` yourself, to store any other type of data that is country-specific.

-### Downloading IP Geolocation Data
+## Downloading IP Geolocation Data

-You can visit [db-ip](https://db-ip.com/db/download/ip-to-country-lite) to download the actual ip geolocation data.
+You must visit [db-ip](https://db-ip.com/db/download/ip-to-country-lite) to download the actual ip geolocation data.

 Make sure you select the Country data in CSV format.
 The "lite" data is currently free, but subject to terms.